 The biases in global temperature were calculated with respect to CRU, MERRA2, CSFR, NCEP, and the Climate Prediction Centre global land surface temperature data; the latter is a combination of the station observations collected from Global Historical Climatology Network version 2 and the Climate Anomaly Monitoring System (GHCN-CAMS, Fan and van den Dool, 2008).
-The biases in global precipitation were calculated with respect to CRU, MERRA2, CFSR, Global Precipitation Climatology Project monthly precipitation (GPCP, Adler et al., 2003), Global Precipitation Climatology Centre monthly precipitation (GPCC, Schneider et al., 2013), ERA-Interim reanalysis dataset (ERAI, Dee et al., 2011), Japanese 55-year Reanalysis (JRA-55, Onogi et al., 2007) and NOAA-CIRES 20th Century Reanalysis version 2c (20CRv2c, Compo et al..
-2011) All the datasets were regridded to the HadAM3P grid before biases were calculated.
+The biases in global precipitation were calculated with respect to CRU, MERRA2, CFSR, Global Precipitation Climatology Project monthly precipitation (GPCP, Adler et al., 2003), Global Precipitation Climatology Centre monthly precipitation (GPCC, Schneider et al., 2013), ERA-Interim reanalysis dataset (ERAI, Dee et al., 2011), Japanese 55-year Reanalysis (JRA-55, Onogi et al., 2007), NOAA-CIRES 20th Century Reanalysis version 2c (20CRv2c, Compo et al..
+2011), the CPC Merged Analysis of Precipitation (CMAP; Xie and Arkin, 1996), and the Version 7 TRMM Multi-Satellite Precipitation Analysis -3B42 research version (TRMM; Huffman et al., 2014).
+All the datasets were regridded to the HadAM3P grid before biases were calculated.

-For all the observational datasets, data from December 1996 to November 2007 (the same time period the model simulations cover as shown in Table2) was used to calculate model biases.
+For all the observational datasets, data from December 1996 to November 2007 (the same time period the model simulations cover as shown in Table2) was used to calculate model biases, except TRMM, which is only available starting from 1998.

+2.5 Emulators

+In Phase 1, a 2-layer feed-forward Artificial Neural Network (ANN, Knutti et al., 2003; Sanderson et al., 2008; Mulholland et al., 2016) was used.
+Although other machine-learning algorithms could be suitable (Rougier et al., 2009; Neelin et al., 2010; Bellprat et al., 2011, 2012, 2016), we chose ANN because it permits multiple simultaneous emulator targets (i.e., TOA SW and LW at the same time).
+Although ANN has the advantage of using multiple metrics as targets simultaneously, the underlying emulator structure remains obscure.
+From Phase 2, for the sake of simplicity and transparency, we used kriging - which is similar to a Gaussian process regression emulator - following McNeall et al. (2016) as coded in the package DiceKriging (Roustant et al., 2012) in the statistical programming environment R. We used universal kriging, with no ‘nugget’ term, meaning that the uncertainty on model outputs shrinks to zero at the parameter input points that have already been simulated by the climate model (Roustant et al., 2012).
+Please refer to Appendix A for further details.